sikmat/Data-Analytics/README.md

 Statistics - Numeric representation of a property of a sample Parameter - Numeric representation of a property of a population

-### Descrptive Statistics
+### Descriptive Statistics
-Branch of stats that summarizes and describes data
+Branch of stats that summarizes and describes data.
+Descriptive statistics help you understand the data's characteristics and can help understand events that have already happened

 **Measures of Frequency**
 Help you understand how often something occurs.
 Like counting the number of observations to understand the size of a dataset.